Kubernetes

 Forward ports

-With port forwarding in Kubernetes, you can forward traffic from a local port on your computer to a port on a Kubernetes pod.
-IntelliJ IDEA lets you manage port forwarding: forward one or more local ports to remote ports, view the list of all forwarding sessions in your cluster, stop and restart forwarding sessions.
+With port forwarding in Kubernetes, you can redirect traffic from a local port on your computer to a port on a Kubernetes pod.
+IntelliJ IDEA lets you manage port forwarding: you can forward one or more local ports to remote ports, view all active forwarding sessions in your cluster (established in IntelliJ IDEA), stop and restart forwarding sessions.

-In the Addresses field, enter addresses to listen on.
+In the Addresses field, list addresses to listen on.
+Use commas to separate multiple values.

-In the Ports field, enter ports in the
+In the Ports field, specify ports in the

 With IntelliJ IDEA, you can quickly create Kubernetes Secrets.